-In order to provide a school environment that fosters cooperation, responsibility and respect; students will be expected to follow these guidelines:
+In order to provide a school environment that fosters cooperation, responsibility and respect; children will be expected to follow these guidelines:

-- 1. Students will support a positive learning environment. -Students are expected to do their best and cooperate with teachers and classmates.
-This includes, but is not limited to, quietly focusing their attention on the teacher when asked to do so, completing class assignments, observing class starting and ending times, completing classroom chores, and follow directions when requested to do so. - 2.
-Students will treat all adults and students with respect. -Respectful, courteous language is expected towards teachers, students and parents.
+1. Students will support a good learning environment: Children are expected to do their best and cooperate with teachers and classmates.
+This includes, but is not limited to, quietly focusing their attention on the teacher when asked to do so, completing class assignments, observing class starting and ending times, completing classroom chores, and lining up promptly and quietly when requested to do so.

+2. Students will treat all adults and children with respect: Respectful, courteous language is expected towards teachers, children and parents.
 Inappropriate behavior such as rudeness, teasing, mimicking, unkind or inappropriate words, swearing, physical or emotional threats, sexual harassment, and lying are not permitted.
-Students are expected to comply whenever an adult or a student asks for an inappropriate behavior to stop. - 3.
-Students will treat all personal and school property with respect. -Lost, stolen, defaced or destroyed property will be repaired or replaced by the parents of those responsible. - 4.
-A "gentle hands" policy will be followed. -Rough housing, fighting, shoving, spitting, pushing, hitting, kicking or biting is cause for immediate intervention. - 5.
-Students will obey all classroom and playground rules. -Teachers will help their students understand and integrate the school-wide behavior policy into their daily activities.
+Students are expected to comply whenever an adult or a child asks for an inappropriate behavior to stop.

+3. Students will treat all personal and school property with respect: Lost, stolen, defaced or destroyed property will be repaired or replaced by the parents of those responsible.

+4. A "gentle hands" policy will be followed: rough housing, fighting, shoving, spitting, pushing, hitting, kicking or biting is cause for immediate intervention.

+5. Students will obey all classroom and playground rules: Teachers will help their students understand and integrate the school-wide behavior policy into their daily activities.
 Additionally, individual teachers may have unique expectations, which they will communicate to their classes.
-Teachers will develop a class management system, approved by the administrator, and appropriate to the age level of their individual class. - 6.
-Parental concerns about the implementation of this policy shall be shared directly with their student's teacher.
+Teachers will develop a class management system, approved by the administrator, and appropriate to the age level of their individual class.

-- 7. Due to FERPA Privacy Laws, school personnel are unable to discuss other students' behaviors with parents. - 8.
-Please refer to the Bullying Prevention Policy and Plan for further information regarding bullying prevention and reporting, including use of the Bullying Incident Report.

-At all Golden Valley Schools, consequences for misbehavior begin in the classroom.
-Repetitive misbehavior will initiate increasing consequences that will involve student, parent, teacher and additional personnel, as needed.
-Below is an outline of the process from classroom management to expulsion.
-These procedures will be followed based on the severity of the infraction and the teacher and/or principal's evaluation of the circumstances.
-Please note that some actions are grounds for immediate suspension or expulsion (see list below).

-1. Classroom Management for Student Behavior

-Setting Expectations
+6. Parental concerns about the implementation of this policy shall be shared directly with their child's teacher.

+Home/School Communication

-At the beginning of each school year each teacher will communicate their class management plan with parents at the first parent meeting.
-Additionally, a written copy of the class expectations for Special Subject classes will be distributed to all parents.
+At the beginning of each school year each teacher will discuss his/her class management plan with parents at the first parent meeting.
+Additionally, a written copy of the class management plan and behavior policies for Special Subject classes will be distributed to all parents.